Wixry/wixry/README.md

 - 📜 In the past I have worked on various projects such as FiveM/RedM servers, and did some minecraft development back in the days but nowadays I mainly make websites and phone apps

+- 👨‍🎓 I would love to learn languages like c#, swift and learn to create better models in blender

 # Here are the languages I conquer :book:

 ### 1. [Lua](https://www.lua.org/) 2.
 [Kotlin](https://kotlinlang.org/) 3.
 [Html](https://www.w3schools.com/howto/howto_make_a_website.asp) & [Css]() 4.
 [Javascript](https://www.javascript.com/).